Order by 5 PM, ships same day

 Once complete, the vessel that contains the liquid CBD is depressurized to ensure that there isn’t any residual CO2 solvent left.
 Once complete, the oil is sent to be lab-tested to ensure that it’s free from residual solvents or any other impurity.

 There are three distinct types of oil that you need to understand to make the best decision for your needs.
 Let’s take a look at the three and how they differ from each other.

 Full-spectrum oil is the least processed type of cannabidiol oil.
 Full-spectrum oil contains everything that naturally occurs within the hemp flower.
 This means that full-spectrum CBD oil contains CBD, CBN, CBG, and, you guessed it, THC (albeit in trace amounts).

 However, all CBD products in the United States and abroad abide by the 0.3% THC threshold or less.
 This means that although there is THC in full-spectrum oils, it’s insignificant and won’t produce a psychoactive high.

 Therefore, the main takeaway that you need to understand regarding full-spectrum CBD oils is that they contain all cannabinoids, terpenes, and flavonoids.
 Compared to the other types of CBD oils, they are the least processed since the cannabinoids don’t have to be separated.

-However, producing broad-spectrum CBD oil is an extra step compared to full-spectrum CBD oil, which may result in an increased cost to the consumer.
+However, producing broad-spectrum oil is an extra step compared to full-spectrum oil, which may result in an increased cost to the consumer.

 The key takeaway regarding broad-spectrum CBD oil is that it contains all cannabinoids except THC, terpenes, and flavonoids that naturally occur on the hemp variety that’s extracted.